Finding aid created by: MD

 Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.

-Special Collections Research Center has collections of more than 150 cartoonists.
+Special Collections Research Center has collections of over one hundred other cartoonists.
 Please refer to the SCRC Subject Index for a complete listing.

 American wit and humor, Pictorial.